pygmystack/pygmy/docs/drupal_site_containers.md

 ## Update Images

 We constantly make improvements, updates and some other nice things to our container images.
-Visit [changelog.amazee.io](https://changelog.amazee.io) to see if there is something new.
+Visit the [Lagoon Image releases page](https://github.com/uselagoon/lagoon-images/releases) to see if there is something new.
 If you need to update the Docker Images to the newest version from the Docker Hub run in the same folder as the `docker-compose.yml`:

 	docker-compose pull
 	docker-compose up -d